Adam Murray

 He was appointed as Mansfield Town's assistant manager whilst still a player and became caretaker manager in November 2014.
-He got the job permanently the following month, aged just 33, and went on to keep the club in League Two with a 21st place finish.
-A 12th place finish followed in the 2015–16 season, before he quit the club in November 2016.
-He was appointed Boston United manager the next month, taking the club to a 15th place finish in the National League North at the end of the 2016–17 season.
-He resigned in October 2017 and was named as assistant manager at Guiseley the following month.
+He got the job permanently the following month, aged 33, and kept the club in League Two with a 21st-place finish.
+A 12th-place finish followed in the 2015–16 season before he quit the club in November 2016.
+He was appointed Boston United manager the next month, taking the club to a 15th-place finish in the National League North at the end of the 2016–17 season.
+He resigned in October 2017 and was named assistant manager at Guiseley the following month.
 He left Guiseley in February 2018 and went on to coach at Burton Albion, Barnsley, West Bromwich Albion, Port Vale and Beşiktaş.
 He served Barnsley as caretaker manager in October 2019 and October 2020.
-He took charge at AFC Fylde in November 2022.
+He took charge at AFC Fylde in November 2022 and led the club to the National League North title at the end of the 2022–23 season before being sacked in October 2023.
+He joined Cheltenham Town as assistant manager in October 2023 and was appointed manager at Eastbourne Borough in January 2024.
+He spent 18 months at the club before switching to Kidderminster Harriers.

 Playing career

 Derby County

 Born in Birmingham, West Midlands, Murray began his career as a trainee with Derby County at the age of 11.
 He turned professional in August 1998.
 He made his Premier League debut on 17 April 1999, coming on as a second-half substitute for Mikkel Beck in Derby's 5–1 defeat away to West Ham United.
 He made a further three substitute appearances in what remained of the 1998–99 season.
 Manager Jim Smith would hand him his first start on 6 May 2000, in a 0–0 draw with Newcastle United at Pride Park.
 This was his only start from eight appearances in the 1999–2000 campaign.
 He featured 18 times throughout the 2000–01 season.
-Derby were relegated from the Premier League at the end of the 2001–02 season and Murray featured irregularly under both Smith and Colin Todd.
+Derby were relegated from the Premier League at the end of the 2001–02 season, and Murray featured irregularly under both Smith and Colin Todd.

 On 25 February 2002, Murray joined Third Division club Mansfield Town on loan.
 He scored his first goal in professional football in his second appearance for the "Stags", a 2–1 win over Scunthorpe United at Field Mill on 2 March.
 He went on to score seven goals in 13 games for Mansfield, leading manager Stuart Watkiss to say that "his goals have been invaluable to us" as Mansfield secured promotion with a third-place finish.
 Back with Derby in the First Division for the 2002–03 season, Murray gradually established himself in John Gregory's first-team.
 He received the first sending off of his career on 12 October, getting shown the red card for a reckless challenge late into a 0–0 draw at Bradford City.
 He featured a total of 24 times that season, bringing his final tally at Derby to 62 appearances.